Commonwealth’s Attorney for Kentucky’s 16th Judicial Circuit, Kenton County

 Throughout the first eight years of his life, Rob grew up watching his dad, Robert E. Sanders, work as a young Assistant Commonwealth’s Attorney in Kenton County.
 Rob remembers being inspired by his father, watching him prepare at home in Covington.

-He remembers his father spreading his case files across the family’s dining room table and working into the night as he prepared for important trials.
-He remembers the closing arguments that his father practiced on his family and friends in the neighborhood before making them to his juries.
+He remembers his father spreading his case files across the family’s dining room table and working into the night as he prepared for important trials and hearings.
+He remembers the closing arguments his father practiced on his family and friends in the neighborhood before making them to his juries.
 He also remembers police officers stopping by the house to talk with his father about a case, witnesses being interviewed in the family living room, and watching his father’s hard work pay off when justice was served.

 Rob also fondly recalls memories of his paternal grandfather, Jess Sanders Jr., who worked as Assistant Police Chief and Chief of Detectives for the Covington Police Department.
 His great-grandfather, Jess Sanders Sr., was also a police officer in Covington and the first airport police officer when he left Covington.

-Rob’s grandfather’s work gave him a deep appreciation of the important work that police provide on a daily basis to make our communities safe.
+Rob’s grandfather’s work gave him a deep appreciation of the important work police provide on a daily basis to make our communities safe.
 Seeing his dad and grandfather work together to track down and prosecute criminals, Rob’s passion for criminal justice was fostered by his family’s commitment to public service.
 It was in his blood from an early age.

 “Growing up, I really had a lot of admiration for the work of police officers because of my grandfather’s work in the Covington Police Department, and my father has always had a lot of respect for law enforcement,” Rob said.
 “Once I realized I didn’t have the talent to play in the NFL or Major League Baseball, my childhood dream, I knew that what I really wanted to do was prosecute criminals, just like my dad and grandfather did.”